miraziz/bcode2015-scaffold/readme.md

 For full specs check http://battlecode.org

-Created for 2013 by Cory Li.
+Originally created for Battlecode 2013 by Cory Li.

 How to Use
 -----------------------